evidence-dev/northstar-report/pages/index.md

+---
+title: Needful Things Northstar Report
+---

 <script>
 import Mermaid from '../components/Mermaid.svelte';
 </script>

-# Needful Things Northstar Report

 This report contains the most important high level metrics for Needful Things' business operations.

-In this report, we bias towards reporting on the **inputs measures** for our business, rather than the **outputs KPIs**.
-This is becuase we have control over these inputs, and are leading indicators of our future performance.
+- This report focuses on the **inputs measures** for our business, rather than the **outputs KPIs**.
+- This is becuase we have control over these inputs, and we have chosen those that are leading indicators of future performance.

 # Output KPIs